San Miguel de Allende with Kids: Art, Color and Colonial Charm

 The Bottom Line

 San Miguel de Allende is not your typical family vacation destination, and that is exactly why you should go.
-In a world of water parks and all-inclusive buffets, SMA offers something rarer and more valuable: a chance for your kids to experience genuine beauty, deep culture, and the kind of slow, sensory-rich travel that shapes how they see the world.
+In a world of water parks and all-inclusive buffets, SMA offers something rarer and more valuable.
+A chance for your kids to experience genuine beauty, deep culture, and the kind of slow, sensory-rich travel that shapes how they see the world.

 They will paint on cobblestone curbs.
 They will eat gorditas in a market filled with flowers.
 They will float in a thermal cave and think it is magic.
 And years from now, when they think of Mexico, they will not think of a resort.
 They will think of pink churches, wild ice cream flavors, and the way the whole city turned golden at sunset.